Easy Opportunities to Get Involved at St. Francis-in-the-Fields

 The Rector’s Study – Periodic studies in Christian Discipleship are led by Fr.
 Kevin (or others) throughout the year.
 These generally occur on Sunday mornings beginning at 9 am, and last about 30-45 minutes.
 Lectures by Fr.
 Kevin are often recorded and made available online.
 Upcoming dates and topics are announced in the Sunday bulletins and other sources of parish communication.

 Transportation for Parishioners – Volunteers provide residents of retirement communities with transportation to worship services and church activities.
 Please contact the church office or Shirley Warren for more information.

 Ushers – Ushers help with seating, gather the offering and tidy up the pews after services.
 Volunteers are scheduled for the 10 am Sunday services and other special services throughout the year.
 No experience is necessary and personal instruction will be provided.
 Please contact Mike Quinn for more information.

 Vegetable Garden (in partnership with the West Chester Food Cupboard) – St. Francis tends a raised bed vegetable garden that grows and donates three crops per bed per season.
 The growing season starts in April and ends in late October.
 Volunteers meet one hour a week to plant, maintain and water plants.
 The church has donated over 265 pounds of produce a year.
 Please contact Mahala Renkey for more information.

-Youth Group - The middle school and high school Youth Groups meets on designated Sundays from 5 to 6:30 pm, beginning with dinner together and then discussion or a project.
+Youth Group - The middle school and high school Youth Groups meets on designated Sundays, usually in the late afternoon.
 The Youth Groups have collections of food during Advent and collection of personal hygiene products during Lent for the West Chester Food Cupboard.
 All Middle School and High School students are welcome to join us.
 For more information, contact Diane Faison in the church office.